fommil/fpmortals/manuscript/wip.md

 #### `JsEncoder` and `JsDecoder`

-We have already noted that a lawful `Divisible[JsEncoder]` is not possible, but we can implement `Deriving` directly, which has no laws, and provides access to field names.
-The answer is no: `scalaz-deriving` does not provide access to field names so it is not possible, which is why we will study Magnolia in the next section.
+`scalaz-deriving` does not provide access to field names so it is not possible, which is why we will study Magnolia in the next section.

+A> An earlier version of `scalaz-deriving` supported field names but it was clear A> that there was no advantage over using Magnolia, so the support was dropped to A> remain focused on `Alt` and `Decidable`.

 ## Magnolia